4TUResearchData-Carpentries/software_carpentry_learner/bash/solutions.md

 1. No: pwd is not the name of a directory.
 2. Yes: ls without directory argument lists files and directories in the current directory.
 3. Yes: uses the absolute path explicitly.

+## Section 3: Working With Files and Directories

+### Exercise 1: Creating Files A Different Way

+1. The touch command generates a new file called my_file.txt in your current directory.
+You can observe this newly generated file by typing ls at the command line prompt. my_file.txt can also be viewed in your GUI file explorer.
+2. When you inspect the file with ls -l, note that the size of my_file.txt is 0 bytes.
+In other words, it contains no data.
+If you open my_file.txt using your text editor it is blank.
+3. Some programs do not generate output files themselves, but instead require that empty files have already been generated.
+When the program is run, it searches for an existing file to populate with its output.
+The touch command allows you to efficiently generate a blank text file to be used by such programs.

+### Exercise 2: Movilg Files To A New Folder

+    $ mv sucrose.dat maltose.dat ../raw

+Recall that .. refers to the parent directory (i.e. one above the current directory) and that . refers to the current directory.

+### Exercise 3: Renaming Files

+1. No. While this would create a file with the correct name, the incorrectly named file still exists in the directory and would need to be deleted.
+2. Yes, this would work to rename the file.
+3. No, the period(.) indicates where to move the file, but does not provide a new file name; identical file names cannot be created.
+4. No, the period(.) indicates where to copy the file, but does not provide a new file name; identical file names cannot be created.

+### Exercise 4: Moving And Copying

+We start in the /Users/jamie/data directory, and create a new folder called recombined.
+The second line moves (mv) the file proteins.dat to the new folder (recombined).
+The third line makes a copy of the file we just moved.
+The tricky part here is where the file was copied to.
+Recall that .. means ‘go up a level’, so the copied file is now in /Users/jamie.
+Notice that .. is interpreted with respect to the current working directory, not with respect to the location of the file being copied.
+So, the only thing that will show using ls (in /Users/jamie/data) is the recombined folder.

+1. No, see explanation above. proteins-saved.dat is located at /Users/jamie
+2. Yes
+3. No, see explanation above. proteins.dat is located at /Users/jamie/data/recombined
+4. No, see explanation above. proteins-saved.dat is located at /Users/jamie

+### Exercise 5: Using rm Safely

+    rm: remove regular file 'thesis_backup/quotations.txt'? y

+The -i option will prompt before (every) removal (use Y to confirm deletion or N to keep the file).
+The Unix shell doesn’t have a trash bin, so all the files removed will disappear forever.
+By using the -i option, we have the chance to check that we are deleting only the files that we want to remove.

+### Exercise 6: Copy With Multiple Filenames

+If given more than one file name followed by a directory name (i.e. the destination directory must be the last argument), cp copies the files to the named directory.

+If given three file names, cp throws an error such as the one below, because it is expecting a directory name as the last argument.

+    cp: target 'basilisk.dat' is not a directory

+### Exercise 7: List Filenames Matching A Pattern

+The solution is 3.

+1. shows all files whose names contain zero or more characters (*) followed by the letter t, then zero or more characters (*) followed by ane.pdb.
+This gives ethane.pdb methane.pdb octane.pdb pentane.pdb.
+2. shows all files whose names start with zero or more characters (*) followed by the letter t, then a single character (?), then ne. followed by zero or more characters (*).
+This will give us octane.pdb and pentane.pdb but doesn’t match anything which ends in thane.pdb.
+3. fixes the problems of option 2 by matching two characters (??) between t and ne.
+This is the solution.
+4. only shows files starting with ethane..

+### Exercise 8: More On Wildcards

+    $ cp *calibration.txt backup/calibration
+    $ cp 2015-11-* send_to_bob/all_november_files/
+    $ cp *-23-dataset* send_to_bob/all_datasets_created_on_a_23rd/

+### Exercise 9: Organizing Files And Directories

+    mv *.dat analyzed

+Jamie needs to move her files fructose.dat and sucrose.dat to the analyzed directory.
+The shell will expand *.dat to match all .dat files in the current directory.
+The mv command then moves the list of .dat files to the ‘analyzed’ directory.

+### Exercise 10: Reproduce A Folder Structure

+The first two sets of commands achieve this objective.
+The first set uses relative paths to create the top-level directory before the subdirectories.

+The third set of commands will give an error because the default behavior of mkdir won’t create a subdirectory of a non-existent directory: the intermediate level folders must be created first.

+The fourth set of commands achieve this objective.
+Remember, the -p option, followed by a path of one or more directories, will cause mkdir to create any intermediate subdirectories as required.

+The final set of commands generates the ‘raw’ and ‘processed’ directories at the same level as the ‘data’ directory.